lijianweizhuwei/CMPT886/project/index.md

 * the scalar size of vector elements is supported by specific SIMD operations on that architecture.

 ### Illegal example
-* Vector type `<3 x i8>` is considered illegal on practical architectures, because they have no 24-bit registers.
+* Vector type `<3 x i8>` is considered illegal on practical architectures, because they have `no 24-bit registers`.
-* Vector type `<3 x i6>` is considered illegal on practical architectures, because they have neither 18-bit registers, nor SIMD operations that support 6-bit field widths.
+* Vector type `<3 x i6>` is considered illegal on practical architectures, because they have `neither 18-bit registers`, nor `SIMD operations that support 6-bit field widths`.

 ### Possible Methods of Legalization